Tiffany & Co. Iconic Strategy for Success: Diamond Retailer Case Study

 The dynamic strategy that propelled Tiffany & Co. to one of the greatest (if not the greatest) diamond retailers in the world is one worth imitating by prestigious organizations who are attempting to rise to greatest in their industries.

-Imitating the strategies of great organizations is a way entrepreneurs and CEO’s to become a coveted fortune 500 company in his or her own industry.
+Imitating the strategies of great organizations is a way for entrepreneurs and CEOs to become a coveted fortune 500 company in his or her own industry.

 Founded in 1837 by Charles Lewis Tiffany, Tiffany & Co. introduced the 287-carat yellow diamond, followed by the signature Tiffany engagement ring sitting.
-Earlier the iconic diamond retailer had won numerous rewards at jewelry conventions, establishing its reputation as in the industry.
+The iconic diamond retailer has won numerous rewards at jewelry conventions, establishing its reputation as in the industry.

 Symbolism: The Little Blue Box

 The ideal of giving customers a gift that symbolizes an organization’s commitment to the customer’s satisfaction is a wonderful gesture.
 Each time customers receive the gift, they recognize that they are receiving superior quality.